robbert/codemirror-repl/README.md

 You may see a working demo of the REPL here: [JavaScript REPL](https://rawgithub.com/aaditmshah/codemirror-repl/master/index.html "JavaScript REPL")

-To start using CodeMirrorREPL you need to do is include (at least) the `codemirror-repl` script and stylesheet in the `<head>` section of your web page as follows:
+To start using CodeMirrorREPL you need to include (at least) the `codemirror-repl` script and stylesheet in the `<head>` section of your web page as follows:

 ```html
 <link rel="stylesheet" href="./path/to/codemirror-repl.css"/>